michaelsazbon/RunGPT/README.md

 The development of RunGPT started around 02/23 sometimes after the release of ChatGPT and then a lot of similar projects showed up (Auto-GPT, GPT Engineer...).
 The project is not maintained anymore since 06/23 but if someone want to contribute he is welcome :-)

+## Initial Idea

+The idea behind this project is to allow a basic developper to create automation script with only a single prompt.
+The automation script can take parameters in input if they are provided like {parameter1} and set at each execution (or with a default value).
+Then the automation can be runed manually or scheduled to run every x minutes...

 ## Features

 - Use a single prompt to define a short description of the program you need in a Markdown editor